tarantool/doc/doc/release/policy.rst

         3.1.0 (release with new features and, possibly, extra fixed bugs)

-Eventually, the release series reaches the end of life (EOL) date and stops receiving any patches, updates, or feature improvements.
+Eventually, the release series reaches the end of life (EOL) date and stops receiving regular patches, updates, or feature improvements.
 Some time after that, the release series comes to the end of support (EOS) date.
 After the EOS date, the series does not receive any technical support.

     ..  note::